Defensics Jenkins plugin user guide

 - Select Defensics plugin.

-- If there are updates for the Defensics plugin, the updates show in the list.
+- If there are updates for the Defensics plugin, the updates show in

-- If there are updates, select the one you want, then select Download now and install after restart to install the plugin after the next Jenkins restart.
+the list. * Alternatively, you can force Jenkins to check for plugin updates by selecting Check now, and then look for an update in the list.
+4. If there are updates, select the one you want, then select Download now and install after restart to install the plugin after the next Jenkins restart.

 Configuring the Defensics Jenkins plugin

 Use the following process to configure the plugin.

 Defensics Jenkins plugin supports connecting to multiple Defensics instances.
 To add connections, use the following process.

 - After installing, select **Dashboard > Manage Jenkins > Configure System >

 Defensics**.
 2. In the Defensics section, select Add Defensics Instance and complete the following fields. * Name: Give a name for your Defensics instance.
 The name is used to help identify instances if there are more than one. * URL: The URL for your Defensics instance. * Credentials: Your authentication token for authenticating with your Defensics instance.
 In the Credentials drop-down list box, select correct credentials.
 Selecting Add enables you to add encrypted credentials.
 Add your authentication token as credential of kind Secret text.
 3. Select Test Connection to verify that your settings are correct.
 If the connection is valid, a confirmation message of Success is shown. * How do I start the Defensics API Server? * I get an error "unable to find valid certification path to requested target", how do I fix it?
 4. Select Save.

 To delete a Defensics instance, use the following process.